Shashwatrwt/URL_Shortner/README.md

 ## Future Enhancements

-- Store short codes in browser localStorage
 - Add ability to copy short code to clipboard
 - Display a list of previously generated codes
 - Connect to a backend API for persistent short URL storage
 - Add QR code generation

+## Limitations

+- Links are available only in the browser profile that created them
+- Clearing browser storage removes the saved mappings
+- There is no server-side analytics, expiration, or account management